-the Contract Procedure Rules.
+Contract Procedure Rules.

-Award Criteria The criteria by which the successful Quote or
+- Award CriteriaThe criteria by which the successful Quote or Tender is to

-Tender is to be selected (see further Rule 21).
+be selected (see further Rule 21).

-Award Procedure The procedure for awarding a contract as specified in Rule 21.
+Award ProcedureThe procedure for awarding a contract as specified in Rule 21.

-Cabinet The Council's cabinet as defined in the
+Cabinet The Council's cabinet as defined in the Constitution.

-Constitution.

-Chief Legal Officer The Chief Legal Officer of the Council or in his or her absence a Principal Solicitor of the Council.
+Head of Legal and Democratic Services The Chief Legal Officer of the Council or in his or her absence a Principal Solicitor of the Council.